open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/bare-metal/index.md

 - Amazon RDS (MySQL) engine version 8 or greater
 - Amazon OpenSearch (ElasticSearch) engine version upto 7.1 or Amazon OpenSearch engine version upto 1.3
 - Amazon RDS (PostgreSQL) engine version between 12 and 14.6

+Note:-
+    When using AWS Services the SearchType Configuration for elastic search should be `opensearch`, for both cases ElasticSearch and OpenSearch, as you can see in the ElasticSearch configuration example.

 For Production Systems, we recommend Amazon RDS to be in Multiple Availability Zones.
 For Amazon OpenSearch (or ElasticSearch) Service, we recommend Multiple Availability Zones with minimum 3 Master Nodes.